qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 :::::::::::::::::::::::::::::::::::::: objectives

-- Recall the sort of problems for which Deep Learning is a useful tool
+- Recall the sort of problems for which deep learning is a useful tool
-- List some of the available tools for Deep Learning
+- List some of the available tools for deep learning
-- Recall the steps of a Deep Learning workflow
+- Recall the steps of a deep learning workflow
 - Identify the inputs and outputs of a deep neural network.
 - Explain the operations performed in a single neuron
 - Test that you have correctly installed the Keras, Seaborn and Sklearn libraries